Garter stitch fabric, a bit loose and wavy, before edging |

-Today's post shows an uber-easy edging which will cure existing garter-edge problems and prevent future ones.
+Today's post shows an easy edging which cures existing problems and prevents future ones.

-As far as appearance, chain edging garter stitch offers a simple design element, suitable to all.
-Both MrTECH--that fashion-averse curmudgeon, and MsTECH--that teen fashion-setter, find this edging attractive--a rare case of agreement between these fashion-opposites.
+As far as appearance, chain edging garter stitch offers a simple design element, in an understated sort of way.

 Here's how, in 3 steps.

-Step 1: Insert the crochet hook (or knitting needle) through the edge of the fabric.
-Take a note of just WHERE on the stitch you are inserting--as long as you insert into the same part of every stitch, you will get a pleasant, consistent edging.
-I think it looks best to insert a bit off the very edge, leaving a bit of the original garter edge showing above the chain as in the photos, but you must use your own judgment--some prefer the look of a chain right along the very edge of the fabric.
+Step 1: Insert the crochet hook (or knitting needle) through the edge of the fabric from front to back.
+Take a note of just WHERE on the stitch you are inserting--as long as the hook inserts into the same part of every stitch, the result is a pleasant, consistent edging.
+I think it looks best to insert a bit off the very edge, leaving a bit of the original garter edge showing above the chain as in the photos, but it's knitter's choice--some prefer chain right along the fabric edge.

 Step 2: The second loop has been drawn through the fabric.
 There are now two loops on the hook on the front face of the fabric.